polterguy/magic.data.common/README.md

 table you intend to create your SQL towards.
 You can only supply _one_ table.
 The project does not support joins.

+## SQL injection attacks

+The project protects you against SQL injection attacks, and values, and criteria, etc - But you should _not_ allow the client to dynamically declare which columns to select, and/or field _names_ for your `where` clauses.
+It will only protect your values, and not table column names, etc.

 ## [sql.create]

 This slot will generate the SQL necessary to insert a record into a database for you.
 Its arguments